tranthanhnhatkhoa/bbrb/Readme.md

 - NEW!
 Custom Windows controls in setting tabs.
 - NEW!
 Migrate old settings if any.
 - NEW!
 Supports Australia.
 - NEW!
-Supports autostart with task scheduler.
+Supports autostart with Windows task scheduler.

 2. Requirements
 -Windows 10 x32/x64